Why It Works

 Pops of spicy, meaty XO are balanced by juicy bites of fruit and a simple Meyer lemon dressing spiked with minced scallion whites, cilantro stems, and fresh Thai chili.
 A scattering of fresh herbs and roasted peanuts rounds out the salad, for a killer dish that comes together in less than 15 minutes.
 (The peanuts, as well as the sesame oil, can be omitted if anyone at the table is allergic.)

-- 1 small green or red Thai chili, stemmed and minced (see note)
+1 small green or red Thai chile, stemmed and minced (see note)

 In a small bowl, combine reserved citrus juice, white scallion parts, cilantro stems, chili, lemon zest and juice, and honey.
 Whisking constantly, slowly drizzle in olive oil, followed by sesame oil (if using).
 Season to taste with salt.